fluent/fluent-bit-docs-stream-processing/getting_started/fluent_bit_sql.md

 ## Aggregation Functions

 Aggregation functions are used in `results_statement` on the keys, allowing to perform data calculation on groups of records.
 Group of records that aggregation functions apply on are determined by `WINDOW` keyword.
-When `WiNDOW` is not specified, aggregation functions apply on the current buffer of records received, which may have non-deterministic number of elements.
+When `WINDOW` is not specified, aggregation functions apply on the current buffer of records received, which may have non-deterministic number of elements.
 Aggregation functions can be applied on records in a window of a specific time interval (see the syntax of `WINDOW` in select statement).

 Fluent Bit streaming currently supports tumbling window, which is non-overlapping window type.
 That means, a window of size 5 seconds perform aggregation computations on records over a 5-second interval, and then starts new calculations for the next interval.